cshanehsaz/snake/README.md

 # snake
-Basic version of the game snake built in java.
-Implements a few obscure libraries learned in university courses.
+Basic version of the game snake.
+Built with Java.